 A virtual permit is purchased electronically and linked to selected license plate(s) on your account.
 Once purchased, the vehicle's plate is now the permit on the vehicle.
 A License Plate Recognition system will then recognize the vehicle’s plate as valid to park in the permit’s designated areas.
 Permits are valid for the dates noted at time of purchase.

 How can I have multiple vehicles with a virtual permit?

-You can register as many of your vehicles that you need to be active on your account.
+You can register more than one of your vehicles that you need to be active on your account.
 You are also able to add/activate a temporary or rental vehicle to your account within 20 minutes of driving to campus.
 When you are no longer driving the temporary vehicle, you can delete it from your account.
 The only restriction is that more than one vehicle registered cannot be on campus at the same time.
 Steps on how to add a vehicle can be found on the permits page.